Manager: Kim Letiec

 I took my Early Childhood Education and Supported Childcare at Okanagan College in Kelowna in 2002.
 I did my Infant/Toddler through Northern Lights College.
 I have been working in the ECE field since 2003.
 The first year I subbed at a variety of centres and have been at the University Children's Learning Centre since 2004.
 I have taken a variety of workshops over the years to help develop my knowledge of children's development.
 I enjoy working with the children and being able to see them develop new skills every day and being part of helping them to achieve those skills.

-I have been working at the University Children's Learning Centre since the Fall of 2013 and this is my first job in the field.
+I have been working at the University Children's Learning Centre since the Fall of 2013.
 I started as a Support Staff and shortly after became a caregiver in the Infant/Toddler Program.
-I received my Assistant License in 2012 and completed my first year of ECE at Okanagan College.
-This summer (2015) I have started online classes with Northern Lights College to complete my full certificate.
-I love working with children and find so much joy in watching and aiding int their development as well as creating a unique bond with each child.
+I received my Assistant License in 2012 and completed my first year of ECE at Okanagan College and have since completed my ECE diploma and Infant/Toddler designation.
+I love working with children and find so much joy in watching and aiding in their development as well as creating a unique bond with each child.
 It is a very fulfilling career.

 I have been in the child care field for approximately 28 years.
 I took my first ECE course in the Williams Lake College and it was the first time it was offered to us through Kamloops college in 1988-1989.
 I worked in a preschool for 14 years, then moved to Summerland and worked in a daycare for 9 1/2 years.
 We then moved to Kelowna and that's when I started to work at the University Children's Learning Society in late 2014.
 I have been involved in both the 3-5 Program and the Infant/Toddler Program when needed.
 Everything about children's early years I find a joy to be around.
 They teach me new things all the time and I thank all the families tor allowing me to be a part of all the children's lives.
 I have that joy of meeting their journey into new challenging experiences.